 Each user sets their alert notification preferences from their User Profile.
-A user can set their preferences to receive notifications in the form of a text, voice, or email notification.
+A user can set their preferences to receive alerts in the form of an email, text (SMS), or voice message.
 They may select all three methods if preferred.

-OneVue also provides the ability to route voice alert notifications to an IVR system.
+OneVue also provides the ability to route voice alerts to an IVR system.
 You will commonly use this feature when your organization’s phone system requires that callers enter an extension number or select an option to reach a specific person, department, or central line.

 In addition to alert notifications generated by an Alert Rule, one-time Missed Alarm or False Alarm alert notifications are generated when a state change is not transmitted to OneVue at the time it occurred.
 Commonly, a state change cannot be transmitted due to a device network connectivity issue.
 Learn more.